terraref/documentation/betydb_bulk_upload.md

 2. On the homepage, there are tabs at the top of the page.
 (Data, Docs, Runs, Model I/O, Bulk Upload)
 3. When uploading data, the two tabs that have most of what's needed for data upload are the **Data Tab** and the **Bulk Upload Tab**.

-##Data Tab:

-The Data tab has a lot of features that allow you to search the database through different types of data.
-The Data tab allows new data of your own to upload if what you search for isn't already uploaded.
+**NEED SCREENSHOT** or just link / merge with data entry workflow

+## "Data" Tables

+The "Data" tab links to tables containing plant trait and yield data as well as meta-data.
+Each of these tables provides an interface that allows users to search the entire database as well as investigate and edit (with permission) individual records.
+The Data entry workflow documentation describes how to use these tables to enter data.

 Scroll down on the **data tab** and click on **citations**.
 A page with a list of citations that are already uploaded into the system appears.